HajkD/Phylostratigraphy/README.md

-# Phylostratigraphy
-Tutorial on how to perform phylostratigraphy
+# Tutorial on how to perform phylostratigraphy

 ## Performing Phylostratigraphy with the createPsMap.pl script